Current Schedule

 Midterm 1 – 30%

-Important Notice: In case there is an overlap with another Social Science Elective exam there will be a second session starting at 18.30 in B2D02.
-The students from both groups who want to take the 18.30 session should inform me in advance via email with the overlapping course info otherwise they cannot be registered and cannot take the exam.
+In case there is an overlap with another Social Science Elective exam there will be a second session starting at 18.30 in B1D04 (Fen-Edebiyat) for both groups.
+The students who want to take the 18.30 session should inform me in advance via email otherwise they cannot be registered and cannot take the exam.

 Midterm 2 – 30%